Kosovo Country Summary

 Economy

-The economy of Kosovo is characterized as an emerging market with a population of approximately 1.8 million, demonstrating resilience despite global challenges such as the COVID-19 pandemic and geopolitical tensions.
-Forecasts from the IMF and World Bank predict a GDP growth of around 4.0 percent for 2024, although foreign direct investment (FDI) remains limited, with significant reliance on remittances from the diaspora, which account for a substantial portion of the GDP.
-Efforts to enhance the investment climate have been made through government initiatives aimed at simplifying business registration and reducing bureaucratic barriers, yet structural issues such as high unemployment rates, a large informal economy, and ongoing political tensions with Serbia continue to hinder economic growth and FDI attraction.
+Kosovo's economy is characterized as an emerging market with a population of approximately 1.6 million, demonstrating resilience despite global challenges such as the war in Ukraine and rising commodity prices.
+While Foreign Direct Investment (FDI) remains limited, remittances from the diaspora play a crucial role in the economy, contributing significantly to GDP.
+The government has initiated reforms to enhance the investment climate, including simplifying business registration processes and establishing a Commercial Court to improve legal predictability, although persistent structural issues, such as high unemployment rates and a large informal economy, continue to hinder economic growth and productivity.

 Subscribe to